ImageMagick/Usage-Markdown/filter/index.md

 On the other hand for small scale resize this can ensure that images keep sharp for very small resize adjustments.

 These 'even' ordered '`Lagrange`' filters actually highlight the main disadvantage of using this filter, which is that the weighting function is not a 'smooth' gradient.
-In large scale enlargements this means you can get visible changes in the generated gradient.
+In large scale enlargements, this means you can get visible changes in the generated gradient.
 This is rarely a problem however, except in those extreme cases.

 Basically it represents a filter that universally emulates a filter for the current given '[support](#support)' setting, regardless of how big or small that setting is.
 It is 'the' self-windowing resize filter.

 > ![](../img_www/warning.gif)![](../img_www/space.gif)
+> :WARNING:
 > The '`Lagrange`' filter was not fully defined and usable until IM version v6.3.7-1.